Services to Support Caregivers’ Mental Health

 Knowing details like their likes, mottos, life lessons, accomplishments, favorites, dislikes, and more allows caregivers to connect with a person as if they were spending time with them in the real world.

-Dementia and Alzheimer’s disease do not just affect memory they alter the foundation of communication, identity, and connection.
-For caregivers, families, and the individuals affected.
-Thus preserving who someone is beneath the diagnosis becomes crucial for maintaining human connection and compassionate care.
+Dementia and Alzheimer’s disease do not just affect memory; they alter the foundation of communication, identity, and connection.
+For caregivers, families, and the individuals affected, preserving who someone is beneath the diagnosis becomes crucial for maintaining human connection and compassionate care.

 When caring for someone with memory loss, it’s easy to feel like you’re losing the person you once knew.
 Preserved memories, videos, audio messages, favorite quotes, and personal stories help caregivers reconnect with the individual behind the diagnosis.